Stocks slide as all eyes on debt ceiling vote: Stock market news today

 On the housing front, mortgage demand dropped to its lowest level since March, while refinancing activity also dampened to another low, the MBA data showed Wednesday.

 Still, the run-up in stocks linked to AI was losing momentum, after the buzz around the technology helped boosted the Nasdaq 100 Index (^NDX) on Tuesday.
-Shares of ChargePoint Holdings, Inc. (CHPT) slipped more than 1%, while C3.ai, Inc. (AI) dipped more than 10% Wednesday.
+Shares of ChargePoint Holdings, Inc. (CHPT) was flat, while C3.ai, Inc. (AI) dipped more than 8% Wednesday.

 Dani Romero is a reporter for Yahoo Finance.
 Follow her on Twitter @daniromerotv